Total-RD/seahowl/README.md

 #### Turbine file (turbine.json)

 The turbine JSON file pilots the discretization options of the blades and tower, as well as other general options.
+For discretization of blades and tower, it is possible to either use an ordered array of floats between 0 and 1 (with 0 and 1 included in the array as bounds) corresponding to the normalized abscissa of the reference points or only one integer corresponding to the number of elements to use for discretization.
 It is a JSON dictionary containing:
 - blades: (dict)
   - **fpm**: (bool) whether to consider Fully-Populated Matrix (FPM) elements (6x6 material properties) or not.